Shubham235Chandra/Incometric/README.md

 ### Processed Dataset (`data_modified.csv`)

-Transformations:
+The original dataset was processed and transformed to create `data_modified.csv`, which was used in the project.
+The steps involved in transforming the dataset include:

-- Data Cleaning: Removes duplicates and handles missing values.
+- **Data Cleaning**: Removing any duplicate rows and handling missing values.
-- Feature Engineering: Adds new features like Living Standards, Age Group, and Cluster.
+- **Feature Engineering**: Creating new features such as Living_Standards, Age_Group, and Cluster.
+  - Living_Standards: Categorized income into three levels: Low, Medium, High.
+  - Age_Group: Grouped ages into ranges: 15-30, 31-45, 46-60, 61-75.
+  - Cluster: Used K-means clustering to group individuals based on similar characteristics.
+- **Data Transformation**: Scaling numerical features and encoding categorical features to prepare the data for machine learning models.

+The processed dataset, `data_modified.csv`, contains these additional features along with the original columns, enhancing the model's ability to make accurate predictions.

+### File Descriptions

+#### `app.py`
+This file initializes the Streamlit app, sets up the UI, and processes user inputs.
+It integrates the prediction pipeline and displays the results along with personalized financial advice.

+#### `data_ingestion.py`
+Handles the ingestion of raw data, including reading the dataset, splitting it into training and testing sets, and saving these datasets to files.
+Points:
+- Ingests data from CSV file.
+- Splits data into training and testing sets.
+- Saves split data to specified file paths.

+#### `data_transformation.py`
+Defines the preprocessing steps for the data, including scaling numerical features and encoding categorical features.
+It also saves the preprocessing object for later use in the prediction pipeline.
+Points:
-- Data Transformation: Scales numerical features and encodes categorical features.
+- Identifies numerical and categorical features.
+- Applies scaling and encoding to respective features.
+- Saves the preprocessor object.

+#### `model_trainer.py`
+Responsible for training multiple machine learning models, evaluating their performance, and selecting the best-performing model.
+The selected model is saved for use in the prediction pipeline.
+Points:
+- Initializes various regression models.
+- Performs hyperparameter tuning using GridSearchCV.
+- Evaluates models and selects the best based on R^2 score.
+- Saves the best model.

+#### `kmeans_clustering.py`
+Contains functions to load the K-means model and scaler, and to predict the cluster for a given set of user features.
+Points:
+- Loads pre-trained K-means model and scaler.
+- Maps input data to clusters based on user features.

+#### `predict_pipeline.py`
+Defines the PredictPipeline class which loads the model and preprocessor, transforms features, and makes predictions.
+It also includes the CustomData class to format user inputs into a DataFrame.
+Points:
+- Loads pre-trained models and preprocessors.
+- Transforms user input data.
+- Predicts income based on transformed data.

+#### `logger.py`
+Configures logging settings for the project to record important events and errors.
+Points:
+- Generates log file with timestamp.
+- Ensures logs directory exists.
+- Configures logging format and level.

+#### `exception.py`
+Custom exception handling for the project.
+Points:
+- Defines custom exception class.
+- Provides detailed error messages including file and line number.

+#### `utils.py`
+Utility functions for saving/loading objects and evaluating models.
+Points:
+- Saves objects to file using pickle.
+- Loads objects from file using pickle.
+- Evaluates models using GridSearchCV and returns performance metrics.

+#### `requirements.txt`
+Lists all the Python packages required to run the project.

 ## Exploratory Data Analysis (EDA)

+### Overview
+Incometric aims to predict individuals' income based on various demographic, socio-economic, and lifestyle factors.
+This section outlines the steps taken during the Exploratory Data Analysis (EDA) to understand the data and uncover patterns and insights.

 ### Steps

-1. **Understand the Dataset**
+#### Step 1: Understand the Dataset
+- Acquire the Data: The data has been provided as a CSV file.
-   - Acquire and infer context from the data.
+- Read the Documentation: Infer context from the data itself as no additional documentation is available.
-   - Define objectives like data cleaning and understanding structure.

-2. **Data Cleaning**
+- Define Objectives: Clean the data, understand its structure and distribution, uncover patterns or insights.

+#### Step 2: Dataset Structure
+- Numerical Columns:
+  - Age
+  - Number_of_Dependents
+  - Work_Experience
+  - Household_Size
+  - Income
+- Categorical Columns:
+  - Education_Level
+  - Occupation
+  - Location
+  - Marital_Status
+  - Employment_Status
+  - Homeownership_Status
+  - Type_of_Housing
+  - Gender
+  - Primary_Mode_of_Transportation

+#### Step 3: Data Cleaning
+- The dataset appears free from missing values and duplicates based on initial examination.
+- Perform thorough checks to confirm.
+- Dataset contains no duplicate rows and no missing values, allowing direct progression to data profiling and exploratory visualization.

+#### Step 4: Data Profiling
-   - Check and confirm no missing values or duplicate rows.
+- Objective: Summarize the data and confirm data types.

-3. **Data Profiling**
+- Tasks:
-   - Confirm data types.
+  - Confirm data types of each column.
-   - Analyze distributions of numerical and categorical variables.
+  - Analyze the distribution of numerical and categorical variables.

-4. **Exploratory Visualization**
+#### Step 5: Exploratory Visualization
-   - Visualize distributions and relationships using histograms, box plots, scatter plots, and correlation matrices.
+- Visualize distributions and relationships between variables.
+- Use plots like histograms, box plots, scatter plots, and correlation matrices to understand the data better.

-## Example Usage
+### Example

-Users input personal details like age, gender, and occupation.
-The application predicts potential income ranges and offers personalized financial advice.
+After running the application, users can input their personal and demographic details such as age, gender, education level, occupation, and more.
+The application will then predict their potential income range and provide personalized financial advice.

 ## Contributing
 Feel free to submit issues or pull requests.
-For major changes, open an issue first to discuss proposed changes.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.